alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 date:   2025-01-02 09:58:01 -0700
 ---

-I have blogged about Neopets before, but a quick refresher: Neopets is a web game from the early 2000s, which recently celebrated its 25th anniversary and maintains a small audience of adult millennials.
+I have blogged about Neopets before, but a quick refresher.
+Neopets is a web game from the early 2000s, which recently celebrated its 25th anniversary and maintains a small audience of adult millennials.
 It's a bit tricky to sum up the appeal of
 Neopets, but I like the combination of Web 1.0 nostalgia and long-running progression systems.
 There are many intersecting achievement tracks you can go for, some of which are exceedingly hard to complete.
-There's books, pet training, stamp collecting, gourmet foods, Kadoaties, and more.
+Among them are books, pet training, stamp collecting, gourmet foods, Kadoaties, and more.

 The one I've been chasing the past few years is avatars.